bcole808/link-click-analytics/readme.md

 If parameters are not specificed, they will default to the following values:

 - Category: "Call to Action Link"
-- Action: The inner HTML of the link
+- Action: The inner text of the link
-- Label: The URL
+- Label: The URL (href attribute if present)
 - Value: undefined